e-regular-games/vuze-3d-stitcher/notes/feature_detection.md

 ../src/features.py -c config_features.dat
 ```

+Image feature identification works best with rectilinear images.
+The Equirec2Perspec code was used to convert to rectilinear for feature identification.
+The code was enhanced to provide the reverse mapping "Perspec2Equirec" and allow for determining the original equirectangular point for each feature.

 The features script uses image features as determined by the SIFT algoritm and brute force macthing between images to determine the constants used for image transformations.
 All image transforms are within the spherical coordinate system.
 The most beneficial is the scaling of theta.
 A second transform was added to linearly shift phi with respect to theta.

 <!-- \theta_f = k \theta_i -->